 Skyhawk Men's Cross-Country/Track | Peter Dalton - Head Coach

-Peter Dalton enters his second season as the head coach of both the men's and women's cross country teams along with leading the men's and women's indoor and outdoor track squads for the first year after being hired in January of 2015.
+Peter Dalton enters his fourth season as the head coach of both the men's and women's cross country teams along with leading the men's and women's indoor and outdoor track squads for the third year after being hired in January of 2015.